JPC SYSTEMIC PATHOLOGY

-MICROSCOPIC DESCRIPTION: Mucocutaneous junction, lip: Multifocally, expanding and disrupting the hyperplastic epithelium of the oral mucosa are multiple vesicles that contain enlarged, pale, sloughed epithelial cells that often form syncytial cells with up to 10 nuclei and multifocal eosinophilic intranuclear viral inclusion bodies that measure up to 15um and are surrounded by a clear halo with peripheralized chromatin.
-These cells are often individualized and are admixed with low numbers of neutrophils and pale flocculent eosinophilic material.
-Within the surrounding epithelium, cells are discohesive, often exhibit intracellular edema (hydropic degeneration), and often form similar syncytial cells with intranuclear viral inclusions.
-There is an ulcerated vesicle with similar sloughed cells, syncytial cells with intranuclear inclusions and flocculent material within the adjacent epidermis.
-Intranuclear viral inclusion bodies are also present within the subjacent sebaceous glands.
-There is hyperplasia of the mucosal epithelium and (to a lesser degree) the epidermis, with prominent rete ridges and spongiosis.
+MICROSCOPIC DESCRIPTION: Mucocutaneous junction, lip: Affecting approximately 70% of the hyperplastic oral mucosal epithelium and 10% of the epidermis are multifocal to coalescing intact and ruptured vesicles within the stratum spinosum.
+Vesicles contain enlarged, pale, degenerate and necrotic sloughed individualized and small clusters of epithelial cells that often form syncytial cells with up to 10 nuclei that contain multifocal eosinophilic intranuclear viral inclusion bodies that measure up to 15um and are surrounded by a clear halo with peripheralized chromatin.
+Vesicles also contain low numbers of neutrophils, pale flocculent eosinophilic material, and occasional scant hemorrhage.
+Keratinocytes overlying intact vesicles are often shrunken and hypereosinophilic with pyknotic nuclei (necrotic).
+Keratinocytes within the epithelium surrounding vesicles are often discohesive, exhibit variable intracellular edema (hydropic degeneration), and often form similar syncytial cells with previously described intranuclear viral inclusions.
+Sebaceous gland epithelium also contains intranuclear viral inclusion bodies.
+There is hyperplasia of the mucosal epithelium and (to a lesser degree) the epidermis characterized by acanthosis and prominent rete ridges; there is also multifocal spongiosis.
 Multifocally within both the superficial subepithelial connective tissue and dermis are areas of hemorrhage admixed with few neutrophils and few moderately ectatic lymphatics (edema).
-Multifocally, separating, surrounding, and occasionally replacing labial glands are moderate numbers of plasma cells, fewer Mott cells, occasional lymphocytes, macrophages, and rare neutrophils.
+Multifocally separating, surrounding, and occasionally replacing labial salivary glands are moderate numbers of plasma cells, fewer Mott cells, occasional lymphocytes, macrophages, and rare neutrophils.

-MORPHOLOGIC DIAGNOSIS: Mucocutaneous junction: Cheilitis, vesicular, multifocal, moderate, with viral syncytia, eosinophilic intranuclear viral inclusion bodies, epithelial hyperplasia, and mild lymphoplasmacytic hidradenitis, cynomolgus monkey (Macaca fascicularis), primate.
+MORPHOLOGIC DIAGNOSIS: Mucocutaneous junction: Cheilitis, vesicular, multifocal, moderate, with viral syncytia and intraepithelial (epidermal, mucosal, and sebocytic) eosinophilic intranuclear viral inclusion bodies, cynomolgus monkey (Macaca fascicularis), primate.

 CAUSE: Simian varicella virus (Cercopithecine herpesvirus 9)